 All of this put together, enables your team to fire on all cylinders and turn into a very efficient unit.
 And when your team is productive and working in a positive environment without unnecessary stress, it also results in better employee retention.

-Better Overview and Visibility
+Better overview and visibility

 As a project manager, you need to know exactly which tasks, project scope, and objectives are assigned to each team member, as well as the timeline in which they need to complete them.
 This enables you to get a detailed overview of the project at any given moment.